kelechi-onyia/kubernetes-keycloak-sso/README.md

-# Config Access to Kubernetes using Keycloak
+# Configuration to Access Kubernetes using Keycloak

 Simple demonstration on how to manage access to kubernetes cluster using keycloak SSO.